Styrle/ATWD2-conquer-and-divide/README.md

 # AWD2
-In this project I will be creating visualisation of data, this will initially include the task of cleaning the data and creating a format in which to manage the size of the data.
+In **This** project we are displaying the divide and conquer method for big data, dividing areas and their polution data to later plot out and display.

+This project also goes from csv format to xml with validation.